anshultaak/demo-app/README.md

 3. **Git**: Version control system used for tracking changes in the application codebase.
 4. **Ansible**: Configuration management tool used for automating the deployment and configuration of infrastructure.
 5. **Terraform**: Infrastructure as Code (IaC) tool used for provisioning and managing AWS infrastructure.
-6. **SSM Parameter**: AWS Systems Manager Parameter Store used for storing configuration data securely.
+6. **SSM Parameter**: AWS Systems Manager Parameter Store used for storing Doppler token.
 7. **Doppler**: Secret and configuration management tool used for managing application secrets and environment variables.

 ## Infrastructure Diagram